Terracotta-OSS/jira-site/issues/CDV-46.md

 Additional requirement

-\1 We must explicitly define the set of environment variables we \1will\1 send.
+\* We must explicitly define the set of environment variables we \*will\* send.
 We cannot implement sending environment settings by filtering out those which we do not want to send (such as username).
 This will ensure that we only send information that is relevant, and not accidentally include sensitive information.

 </div>